Jeff-Brausam/chat-app/README.md

 The backend of this application uses express and node.js.

-To test locally..NPM install, then in the react APP switch the endpoint to http://localhost:3000.
+To test locally..NPM install, then in the react APP.js switch the const socketURL = "http://localhost:4001";